neonKnights/sCHEMe-website/README.md

 this project is available GNU General Public License version 3 (GPL3) excluding the `Releases` section.
 Binaries there are under a special S(CHEM)E license [for more details see here](./licenses/sCHEMe-LICENSE).

+# CONTRIBUTIONS

+we don't need much help on this project, however if you're so kind to test our game or have any notes about site just open an issue or pull request and we'll review it as soon as possible!